Smattr/clink/README.rst

   implement any abstraction for this because Vim is my unabashed weapon of choice.
 If you want support for another editor, please ask me and I’ll probably do it.
-* The line-oriented interface is likely bit-rotted and does not currently work.
-  It needs resurrecting.
-It was a bare bones hack intended to mimic Cscope just well enough to fool Vim into talking to it.
-If you want a more full featured line-oriented interface, please ask.
 * Cscope’s “find assignments to this symbol” is not implemented.
 Honestly, I have never used this query.
 Have you?
 It actually sounds really useful, but I have never once thought of this until enumerating Cscope’s options while